 We are closed once a month on a Tuesday afternoon for in-house staff training.
 A notice is always placed on the main entrance a few days before to advise patients.

-If you need to see a Doctor urgently when the surgery is closed, please call
+If you need to see a GP at the weekends for:

-111 will get you through to a team of fully trained call advisers who are supported by experienced nurses.
-They will ask you questions to access your symptoms and give you the healthcare advice you need or direct you to the right local service.
-If they think you need an ambulance one will be sent just as quickly if you had dialled 999
+Please call 111 will get you through to a team of fully trained call advisers who are supported by experienced nurses.
+They will ask you questions to assess your symptoms and give you the healthcare advice you need or direct you to the right local service.
+If they think you need an ambulance one will be sent just as quickly if you had dialled 999.

 Walk-In services can not provide repeat prescriptions (without the approval of your registered GP unless in an emergency) medical certificates or Accident and Emergency.